eprifti/audio2decodeMorse/README.md

 - Temporal modeling: 3-layer bidirectional LSTM (hidden size 256, dropout 0.2) to capture dot/dash timing.
 - Head: linear projection to vocab logits; CTC loss with a `<BLANK>` token (see `src/audio2morse/models/ctc_model.py`).
 - Configurable in `config/default.yaml` (`model` and `data` sections).
 You can change channels, RNN depth/width, and dropout there.

+### Prototype multi-task model
+- `src/audio2morse/models/multitask_ctc.py` introduces a prototype with auxiliary heads:
+  - Text CTC logits (as usual).
+  - Bit head (dot/dash/blank) and gap head (none/char-gap/word-gap) to encourage better timing/segmentation.
+- See `config/prototype_multitask.yaml` for suggested hyperparameters.
+Training integration would need extra supervision for the auxiliary heads (bit/gap labels derived from Morse timings).

+### Multi-task with counts
+- `src/audio2morse/models/multitask_ctc_counts.py` extends the multi-task model with:
+  - Character count regression head (predicts total characters including spaces).
+  - Character histogram head (bag-of-character counts excluding the blank token).
+- Use `config/prototype_multitask_counts.yaml` and the launcher `launch_run_multitask_counts.sh` to try it.
+The training loop adds auxiliary MSE losses on counts and per-character counts in addition to the CTC loss.

+## Perspectives
+- Temporal context matters for Morse (dot/dash duration and gaps).
+We currently use LSTMs, but you could swap in:
+  - Temporal CNN/TCN stacks to model short-range timing without recurrence.
+  - Light transformers or conformers with limited attention span for local context.
+- Segmentation-aware training:
+  - Supervise bit/gap heads (or the counts model) using labels derived from manifests (text length, character counts, inferred pauses) to improve boundary detection.
+  - Evaluate per-frame bit/gap accuracy and boundary precision/recall on synthetic data where timing is known.

 ## Notes on CTC
 - The model trains with Connectionist Temporal Classification (CTC), which handles variable-length audio → text without pre-aligned labels by using a frame-level “blank” token and collapsing repeats/blanks at decode time.